zhangcaicai123/ip/docs/README.md

 1. Ensure you have Java 11 installed in your Computer.
 1. Download the jar file from (link).
 1. Copy the file to the folder you want to use as the home folder for your Duke app
 1. Double-click the file to start the app.
+If the setup is correct, you should see something like the below:

 1. Type the command in the command box and press Enter to execute it.
     Some example commands you can try:
     - `todo read a book`